smy1/swlab/python/README.md

 # Python scripts for SW-Lab <img src="https://github.com/smy1/swlab/blob/main/script/swlogo.jpg" width=auto height="27"> <img src="https://github.com/smy1/swlab/blob/main/script/logo_python.png" width=auto height="27">
 The previous scripts have now been compiled into a function script called [editvid.py](./editvid.py).
 This function script should be downloaded and stored in the same folder as where we will be running our code.
 In general, this function batch processes several videos, allowing the video editing task to be automatised.
-Netheless to say, the videos and folders should be named in a consistent manner for the batch processing to be successful.
+Needless to say, the videos and folders should be named in a consistent manner for the batch processing to be successful.
 The [examples.py](./examples.py) script shows how and when to call for these functions.
 These examples are explained in detail [below](#examples).

 - [General requirements](#general-requirements)
 - [Example 1: Merge videos](#1-merge-videos)